Counseling and Psychological Services

 Parent & Family Programs

 Parent & Family Programs is committed to forming partnerships with and providing resources for parents and families of Duke students.
 While we encourage students to fully immerse themselves in our campus environment, we realize that parents continue to play a valuable role in their lives.
+We provide a variety of programs and services to keep parents abreast of life at Duke, including a monthly Parents’ Newsletter, occasional email and web messages, and an annual Parents’ & Family Weekend that offers a constellation of information sessions, performances, athletic events, and other opportunities to engage in all that Duke has to offer.

 The Office of Student Conduct promotes personal responsibility and encourages honesty, integrity and respect among Duke students.
 Student Conduct is responsible for holding undergraduate students accountable for academic and non-academic violations of university policy, which flow from Duke's honor code (the Duke Community Standard).
 The disciplinary process is designed to be an educational one by which individuals or groups recognize their mistakes and learn from them.
 Student Conduct also serves as an advocate for and resource to student victims of crime, illness, harassment, or other crises, and it advises the Undergraduate Conduct Board.
 In addition, Student Conduct provides conflict resolution services and training to the university community, assisting students through all stages of the conflict resolution process, including coaching, informal conversations and formal mediated settlements.